Paneer butter masala recipe with step by step pictures, video. The popular restaurant style gravy side dish for Indian flatbreads.

 The gravy splits or curdles when there is no binding agent in the base.
 So use fine cashew paste to avoid this happening.

-Also the trick my friend taught me is to slowly add, mix little by little in low flame.
+Also the trick my friend taught me is to slowly add, stir little by little in low flame.
 Do not add all the cream/ milk in one go.

 - You can add milk fully to make it gravy without adding any water.
 This way you get thicker and more creamier gravy.